Request Letters of Map Change (LOMC) Online

 - Who Can Submit an Online LOMC Application?

-- Required Documents Needed to Complete the Online LOMC Application
+- Documents Required to Complete the Online LOMC Application

 - Start the Online LOMC Application

 - How Do I Check the Status of My Application?

 Already know what the Online LOMC is?
 Access the Online LOMC application.

 The following information describes FEMA's Online LOMC web application, which allows anyone to submit a Letter of Map Change (LOMC) request online.
 If you do not wish to submit your request online, you may submit through FEMA's other processes: eLOMA or through the MT-EZ, MT-1, or MT-2 paper forms submitted through the mail.

 How to Request a Change to Your Flood Zone Designation